codeceleb/INTAL/README.md

 Languages like C++/Java support classes like BigIntegers allowing developers to utilize numbers with up to 100 digits.
 INTAL aims to provide support up to 1000 digits in the C language along with basic mathematical operations (comparison, addition, subtraction, multiplication) and some mathematical functions (Fibonacci series, factorial).
-Project Stages
-The project consists of the following stages:

-### High-Level Approach
-• Write a function to declare and initialize INTALs
-• Write a function to compare INTALs; returns equal, lesser than or greater than comparisons of inputted numbers.
-• Implement basic arithmetic operations on INTAL: Addition, Subtraction, Multiplication • Implement applications of INTAL: Fibonacci number, Factorial
-### Applications
-• Calculate factorial of very large integers
-• Calculate the very large nth Fibonacci number
-• Calculate the binomial coefficient of very large numbers
-• Perform binary exponentiation on very large numbers or raise numbers to very large powers
-• Greatest Common Divisor

-### PES1201801295.c
-Contains implementation of all the fuctions.

-### intal_sampletest.c
-Contains the client side code to run the implementation file.

-### PES1201801295.txt
-Contains a brief documentation of all the functions.